 The waterfalls we’ve included below have different levels of accessibility.
 Some you can easily get to from a nearby parking area, while others require a shorter or longer hike.
 But it is definitely worth it when tackling some of the fun waterfall hikes near Asheville.
 After all, the end payoff is gorgeous.

-Waterfalls Near Asheville, NC
+The Best Waterfalls and Waterfall Hikes Near Asheville, NC

 Asheville is perfectly situated in the Blue Ridge Mountains of North Carolina, making it an ideal spot for waterfall chasing in North Carolina.
 The Blue Ridge contains about 45 waterfalls that flow year-round – although many of them are far more impressive in the wetter months.
 Asheville’s proximity to several national forests means that most of these waterfalls are within easy reach from the city.